DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/DXC ITEM CREATION WIZARD/PROCESSES/Managing item statuses.md

 When viewing the Released Product details, the inventory status symbol will be displayed directly below the Item number and description.

 ## Inventory transactions
-When creating a sales/purchase order, the inventory status symbol will be displayed in the first column of the sales/purchase line.
-This will enable the user to identify that the item is ‘active’, discontinued’ etc.
+When creating a sales/purchase order, the inventory status symbol will be displayed on the sales/purchase line.
+This will enable the user to identify the current status at a glance.